F0lak/dm_open_ref/ref/proc/browse.md

 +   usr \<\< browse(Body,Options)
 <!-- -->
 **Args:**
-+   Body+ html text, file, or null to close the browser.
++   Body: html text, file, or null to close the browser.
-+   Options+ optional parameters
++   Options: optional parameters

 This sends the html text or file to the user and optionally